chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 ## Steps to Deploy

 1. The following command will run the deployment.
-The deployment command will run the verify command internally
+The deploy command will run the verify command internally, to skip verification process during depoly command use `--skip-verify` flag

     ```bash
      chef-automate deploy config.toml --airgap-bundle automate.aib
     ```

-   If we want to skip verficiation in the deployment command we can use `--skip-verify` flag
+   To skip verficiation in the deploy command, use `--skip-verify` flag
     ```bash
      chef-automate deploy config.toml --airgap-bundle automate.aib --skip-verify
     ```